-The Blackboard Virtual Learning Environment (VLE) and the Brightspace Virtual Learning Enviroment (VLE) are used to provide elearning services to staff and students.
+The Brightspace Virtual Learning Enviroment (VLE) is used to provide elearning services to staff and students.
 It allows lecturers to share course materials, post announcements for students, run quizzes and surveys, virtual classrooms and discussion forums.

 At present all modules are compulsory and we do not allow substitutions.

-Our experience from previous students is that those who are studying online work best when taking no more than 2 modules per semester.
-Taking one module per semester adds a substantial delay to the completion of the MSc so is not permitted.
+Our experience from previous students is that those who are studying online work best when taking no more than 2 modules per trimester.
+Taking one module per trimester adds a substantial delay to the completion of the MSc so is not permitted.

-The Online MSc in Data Analytics covers 18 5-credit modules, two per semester over 9 semesters or 3 years.
+The Online MSc in Data Analytics covers 18 5-credit modules, two per trimester over 9 trimesters or 3 years.

 The programme runs in line with the UCD academic calendar.